valtech/aem-easy-content-upgrade/Readme.md

 There are just a few naming conventions:

 * Run modes: folders can contain run modes to limit the execution to a specific target environment.
 E.g. some scripts are for author only or for your local dev environment.
+Multiple run mode combinations can be separated with ";" (e.g. "folder.author.test;author.stage" will be executed on test+stage author but not on prod author).
 * Always selector: if a script name ends with ".always.groovy" then it will be executed by [install hook](#installHook) on each package installation.
 There will be no more check if this script was already executed before.